Hey TOFI people, you may be thin but are you really healthy?

 - Cooked rice or sweet potatoes, cooled and re-heated, this increases resistant starch.

-- Tapioca or potato starch- check out NOSH ROCKS easy Brazilian cheese bread recipe
+- Potato or corn starch- check out NOSH ROCKS easy Brazilian cheese bread recipe

 - Organic, gluten free oats- cooked, cooled and reheated

-- Legumes such as lentils and beans- ensure they are soaked overnight like our ancestors did!
+- Legumes such as lentils and beans- ensure they are soaked overnight and thoroughly cooked like our ancestors did!

 So, if you want to make an improvement in your health, what is the harm in tantalising your tastebuds with some delicious new recipes and ingredients.
 NOSH ROCKS- be your most amazing self with great Food!